Prepend Text to a File at the Command Line

-You can easily prepend text to a file from the command line by using the following command:
+You can easily prepend text to a file from the command line by using the following command syntax:

 cat file.txt | pbcopy && echo "Text to prepend" > file.txt && pbpaste >> file.txt

-This uses the pbcopy and pbpaste commands, you may recognize them as the command line front to the Mac OS X clipboard.
+The above command uses cat to dump the file, pbcopy to copy that, then an echo’ed block of text to paste into the file, making hefty use of the pbcopy and pbpaste commands – you may recognize them as the command line front to the Mac OS X clipboard.

 You can also prepend any text to the beginning of another text file by using the echo command in conjunction with temporary files: